top of page

 Todd L

-Todd Lencz, Ph.D is a Professor of Psychiatry and Molecular Medicine in the Zucker School of Medicine at Hofstra/Northwell, and he leads the Laboratory of Neurogenomic Biomarkers within the Institute of Behavioral Science at The Feinstein Institutes for Medical Research.
-Dr. Lencz leads the Ashkenazi Genome Consortium, as well as COGENT, the cognitive genomics consortium and is co-chair of the Ethics, Positions, and Policy committee of the International Society of Psychiatric Genetics.
+Todd Lencz, Ph.D is a Professor of Psychiatry and Molecular Medicine in the Zucker School of Medicine at Hofstra/Northwell, and is Associate Director of the Institute of Behavioral Science at The Feinstein Institutes for Medical Research.
+Dr. Lencz is a founding member of the Psychiatric Genomics Consortium, and he leads the Ashkenazi Genome Consortium, as well as COGENT, the cognitive genomics consortium.
+He is a Board Member of the International Society of Psychiatric Genetics (ISPG), and serves as Chair of the Ethics, Positions, and Policy committee of the ISPG.
+Dr. Lencz is also a Fellow of the American College of Neuropsychopharmacology.

 GLM